 The Company publishes its annual and interim consolidated financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IASB").
 Additionally, in accordance with its legal obligation to comply with the International Accounting Standards Regulation (EC 1606 (2002)), which applies throughout the EU, the consolidated financial statements of the Company must comply with International Financial Reporting Standards as adopted by the EU.
-Accordingly, the Company's consolidated financial statements and the selected financial data included herein comply with International Financial Reporting Standards as adopted by the EU, in each case as in effect for the year ended and as of March 31, 2017 (collectively referred to as "IFRS" throughout).
+Accordingly, the Company's consolidated financial statements and the selected financial data included herein comply with International Financial Reporting Standards as issued by the IASB and also International Financial Reporting Standards as adopted by the EU, in each case as in effect for the year ended and as of March 31, 2018 (collectively referred to as "IFRS" throughout).

 The Company publishes its consolidated financial statements in euro.
 Solely for the convenience of the reader, this report contains translations of certain euro amounts into U.S. dollars at specified rates.
 These translations should not be construed as representations that the converted amounts actually represent such U.S. dollar amounts or could be converted into U.S. dollars at the rates indicated or at any other rate.
-Unless otherwise indicated, such U.S. dollar amounts have been translated from euro at a rate of $\notin 1.00 = \$1.07$ , or $\$1.00 = \notin 0.93$ , the official rate published by the U.S. Federal Reserve Board in its weekly "H.10" release (the "Federal Reserve Rate") on March 31, 2017.
-The Federal Reserve Rate for euro on July 14, 2017 was $\notin 1.00 = \$1.15$ or $\$1.00 = \notin 0.87$ .
-See "Item 3.
-Key Information- Exchange Rates" for information regarding historical rates of exchange relevant to the Company, and "Item 5.
+Unless otherwise indicated, such U.S. dollar amounts have been translated from euro at a rate of $\{0.00 = 1.232, \text{ or } 1.00 = 0.812, \text{ the official rate published by the U.S. Federal Reserve Board in its weekly "H.10" release (the "Federal Reserve Rate") on March 31, 2018.
+The Federal Reserve Rate for euro on July 13, 2018 was <math>\{0.00 = 1.167 \text{ or } 1.00 = 0.857. \text{ See "Item 3.
+Key Information-Exchange Rates" for information regarding historical rates of exchange relevant to the Company, and "Item 5.
 Operating and Financial Review and Prospects" and "Item 11.
-Quantitative and Qualitative Disclosures About Market Risk" for a discussion of the effects of changes in exchange rates on the Company.
+Quantitative and Qualitative Disclosures About Market Risk" for a discussion of the effects of changes in exchange rates on the Company.$